 Master of Ministry Studies Online

-An online Master of Arts in Ministry Studies at Grace Theological Seminary will explore serving in a church or a ministry career.
+An online Master of Arts in Ministry Studies degree at Grace Theological Seminary will help equip you to serve in a church or help you on your ministry career path.

 The Master of Arts program is for those who need formal training in ministry.